 The Buildings at Risk project proved that the Register works.
 We published the first national Register of Buildings at Risk in 1998.
 We have now been tackling heritage at risk for more than 20 years, and over two-thirds of England's historic sites on the 1998 Register have since had their futures secured.

 Regularly reviewing and updating our assessments of heritage assets allows us to pinpoint trends.
 We then explore why change is happening and how we can bring about more positive change in the future.

-Bradenstoke Priory, Wiltshire was a longstanding Heritage at Risk case which has been removed from the Register this year (2020) following the successful repair and conservation of the undercroft.
+Bradenstoke Priory, Wiltshire had been a longstanding Heritage at Risk case.
+It was removed from the Register in 2020 following the successful repair and conservation of the undercroft.